ColdPorridge/notebook/docs/MLSys/Papers/Bamboo.md

             ![Alt text](assets/image-121.png){ width = 300 }
         </figure>

-**eager-FRC-lazy-BRC design:**

-Eager FRC incurs an overall ∼1.5× overhead in GPU memory (that is why Bamboo recommends creating pipelines with 1.5× more nodes)

 ### 4.2 Schedule Redundant Computation
 RC incurs an overhead in both **time** and **memory**.